Long Military Service Cross (Spain)

-The Long Military Service Cross (Spanish: Cruz a la Constancia en el Servicio) is a military decoration of the Spanish Armed Forces and Civil Guard, designed to reward long and meritorious service below the level required for induction into the Royal and Military Order of Saint Hermenegild.
-The medal was established by the Spanish government on December 26, 1958, and approved by Juan Carlos I in Royal Decree 682/2002.
+The Long Military Service Cross (Spanish: Cruz a la Constancia en el Servicio) is a military decoration of the Spanish Armed Forces and Civil Guard whose purpose is to reward long and meritorious service below the level required for induction into the Royal and Military Order of Saint Hermenegild.

+The decoration was established by the Spanish government on December 26, 1958, and its current regulation was approved by King Juan Carlos I in Royal Decree 682/2002.
 Regulations for the award were later modified in 2011, by Royal Decree 1385/2011.

 Eligibility

 The Long Military Service Cross may be awarded to all members of the Spanish Armed Forces, as well as to members of the Civil Guard at or below the rank of Corporal (OR-3).
 It can be presented in three grades, depending on time of service: